What is YouTube Kids?

 The bottom line – is YouTube Kids safe?

-Mostly, but if it has YouTube in the title, then we only trust it if we’re watching it with them.
-It seems YouTube has improved controls enough where we think it’s fine for kids to be using the app as long as they are supervised.
+Mostly, but if it has YouTube in the title, then we only trust it if we’re watching it with them or have limited the videos to a controlled set that we have selected if we aren’t able to watch them closely.
 It’s Google!
 And, thus far, their products have a less-than-stellar track record.

 We Recommend Jellies!